cyverse-archive/Scruffian/README.markdown

                 "read" : true|false,
                 "write" : true|false
             },
-            "date-created" : "<seconds since the epoch as a string>", "date-modified" : "<seconds since the epoch as a string>", "file-size" : "<size in bytes as a string>" }
+        "date-created" : "<seconds since the epoch as a string>", "date-modified" : "<seconds since the epoch as a string>", "file-size" : "<size in bytes as a string>"
+    }

 A failure looks like one of Nibblonians error JSON objects, with eiother a ERR_DOES_NOT_EXIST or ERR_NOT_WRITEABLE error_code and an action of "upload".

+Example:

+    {
+        "status" : "failure",
+        "error_code" : "ERR_DOES_NOT_EXIST",
+        "id" : "<intended file path>",
+        "action" : "upload"
+    }

 ## URL Uploads